 Apples, honey and pomegranates are traditional symbols of the holiday that signify a sweet and prosperous upcoming year.
-These crafts for kids can be used as decor to make the home and seder table feel more ceremonious during the most special time of the year.
+These Rosh Hashanah crafts for kids can be used as décor to make the home and Seder table feel more ceremonious during the most special time of the year.

 Happy crafting and L’shana Tova!